 MuseScore allows the use and creation of fretboard (or chord) diagrams.
 They usually appear above the staff on lead sheets and piano scores.
-They are commonly used for guitar chords, but MuseScore permits the creation of diagrams for .any instrument
+They are commonly used for guitar chords, but MuseScore permits the creation of diagrams for any instrument.

-.Below is a simple example of Fretboard Diagrams use
+Below is a simple example of Fretboard Diagrams use.

-Note: Fretboard Diagrams are an alternative to and quite different from Tablature, which is a specialized notation form) (.that is preferred by some string instrument players
+(Note: Fretboard Diagrams are an alternative to and quite different from Tablature, which is a specialized notation form that is preferred by some string instrument players.)

-.The Fretboard Diagram mechanism can be used in several different ways
+The Fretboard Diagram mechanism can be used in several different ways.

-- Standard chords.
-A set of 21 common chord diagrams for the guitar are found in the Fretboard Diagramsalette in .1 the Advanced Workspace.
+- 1. Standard chords.
+A set of 21 common chord diagrams for the guitar are found in the Fretboard Diagramspalette in the Advanced Workspace.
 These consist of a single example of a major, minor, and seventh chord for each diatonic scale tone (CDEFGAB).
 These 21 chords are adequate for many simple pop or folk music scores.
-See the overview of this palette below - Modified chords.
-In many cases, the standard chords from the Fretboard Diagrams palette are used as a starting .2 point for creating modified chord diagrams, via the Inspector.
-This technique enables chord extensions, alterations, different voicings, different positions, etc. to be applied to the 21 standard diagrams.
-There are literally thousands of guitar chords in general use, making a comprehensive palette or dictionary impractical.
-See How to use Fretboard ☑ .
-Diagrams for custom/complex chords for examples - Freehand" chords.
-More advanced guitarists often prefer to start from a blank chord grid, and then draw the ".3 .specific chord tones desired.
-See How to use Fretboard Diagrams for custom/complex chords ♂ for examples
+See the overview of this palette below. - 3.
+"Freehand" chords.
+More advanced guitarists often prefer to start from a blank chord grid, and then draw the specific chord tones desired.
+See How to use Fretboard Diagrams for custom/complex chords of for examples.

 Note: Many aspects of music notation follow well-established engraving standards.
 Guitar chord diagrams are an exception.
 Usage has varied widely from year to year, from publisher to publisher, from teacher to teacher, and from arranger to arranger.
 Many inconsistent practices persist today, and distinct styles of chord notation are preferred in different musical genres and regions.
 For this reason, the MuseScore Fretboard Diagram interface supports diagrams of various types.
-Users are free to choose their preferences
+Users are free to choose their preferences.